1. Introduction, Acceptance, Definitions, and Modifications

 Upon becoming a Client, we shall forward to you a Client Agreement between you (as a representative of your Legal Entity) and a third party financial services partner, which may vary depending on your country of origin (hereinafter “Financial Services Provider”).
 The Client Agreement governs the making of payments to Recipients, facilitated by the Services.
 It is your responsibility to execute this Client Agreement with the Financial Services Provider, and to adhere to the terms and conditions therein at all times when using the Services.

-Notwithstanding that HTP has contracted with the Financial Services Providers we use, we have no control over their activities or business nor the terms and conditions of the Client Agreement.
-HTP acts only to facilitate payments made to Recipients via the Financial Services Provider.
-HTP or its Representatives shall not be held liable for any losses or damages, direct or indirect, pecuniary or non-pecuniary, resulting from the actions or omissions of any Financial Services Provider, or your violation of the terms of any executed Client Agreement, and expressly disclaims any responsibility in this regard.
+Notwithstanding that CONFIDIA has contracted with the Financial Services Providers we use, we have no control over their activities or business nor the terms and conditions of the Client Agreement.
+CONFIDIA acts only to facilitate payments made to Recipients via the Financial Services Provider.
+CONFIDIA or its Representatives shall not be held liable for any losses or damages, direct or indirect, pecuniary or non-pecuniary, resulting from the actions or omissions of any Financial Services Provider, or your violation of the terms of any executed Client Agreement, and expressly disclaims any responsibility in this regard.

 d.
 Payment of Fees